-Solar Rights Alliance members spoke up in force for SB 700, writing, calling and even traveling to Sacramento to speak with lawmakers. (below: Solar Rights Alliance members with Assemblymember Muratsuchi)
+Solar Rights Alliance members spoke up in force for SB 700, writing, calling and even traveling to Sacramento to speak with lawmakers. (main image: Solar Rights Alliance members with Assemblymember Muratsuchi)

 To recap, batteries are still pretty expensive.
 SB 700 would extend a rebate for residents who purchase a battery storage system.
 The rebate will go away in five years, enough time to drive the price down.
 This is the same way solar panels became affordable.

 The rebate is called the Self-Generation Incentive Program, which pays rebates based on energy storage capacity.
 It was put into place several years ago, and has been slowly helping drive the cost of storage down.
 SB 700 extends the program for another five years with an additional $700 million.
 Because this simply extends an existing rebate, it does not raise taxes or rates.

 To understand how impactful SB 700 could be, consider these two charts.
 The first shows how the solar rebate launched in 2006 ending in 2016 drove down solar prices.
 The second projects how SB 700 will do the same.

 None of this was preordained.
 The utility industry has been lobbying to kill this incentive program for two years.
 Last year, they did succeed in halting the legislation.
 But our side kept pushing.